mavlink/rfcs/text/0016-standard-modes.md

 Standard modes are those that are implemented in a similar way by most flight stacks, and which a GCS can present as more or less the same thing for any flight stack.

-The precise mechanics and behaviour do not have to be identical, but the broad intent has to be similar, and any differing behaviour across flight statcks should not be unexpected by a user.
+The precise mechanics and behaviour do not have to be identical, but the broad intent has to be similar, and any differing behaviour across flight stacks should not be unexpected by a user.

 A flight stack is not _required_ to support all of these modes.